Our Contract

 I’m required by the BACP code of ethics to keep notes and for the notes to be accurate and appropriate.
 I keep a short note of our sessions, usually a few sentences, that summarise the main topics and areas that we spoke about.
 The notes will never include names of other people or analysis of what you’ve said.

 All of your data is kept on a private Google Drive, that only I have access to.
+You can ask for it at any time.

 Looking after you and other people

-If there is a point during our conversation where I think you or someone else are at risk of immediate harm, I will say so.
+If there is a point during our session where I think you or someone else are at risk of immediate harm, I will say so.
 When that is the case, for example if you tell me things that sound like a specific plan to complete suicide or the abuse of a child, I’ll slow us down to make sure we are both understanding what is happening.

 This is one of the two circumstances (the other is below) where I’ll choose the focus of the conversation.
 That’s because I don’t want have this information and do nothing with it.